confluentinc/cli/README.md

 ### README

 To re-generate the Table of Contents in this README, you'll need to install nodejs.
-You can get install a specific version [directly](https://nodejs.org/en/) or use [nvm](https://github.com/nvm-sh/nvm) for multi-node version support (like goenv).
+You can install a specific version [directly](https://nodejs.org/en/) or use [nvm](https://github.com/nvm-sh/nvm) for multi-node version support (like goenv).

 Then run this to update the Table of Contents: